rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 </li><li>The <i>Macro</i> column shows the Macro(s) assigned to the device in the form {on macro#}/{off macro#}.
 If no macro is assigned, a "-" will show.
 </li><li>The <i>State</i> column will usually show "On" or "Off", depending on the reported state of the device.
-If the payload was an number, its value, potentially masked and/or truncated, will be displayed.
+If the payload was a number, its value, potentially masked and/or truncated, will be displayed.
 When the state has not (yet) been reported, a "-" will show.
 </li><li>For each device, its row will be displayed in RED text if the device is reported as "off line" by an LWT message.
 However, if an "on Line" LWT or a POWER state message is received,